-The Gaelic College, where the Cabot Trail Writers Festival is held, offers modest but comfortable student-style (quad/single/double) accommodation for the budget-conscious or those who'd just like to sleep and eat a short walk from the festival events.
-Call Gail at 902.295.3411 or e-mail email@example.com to reserve your room.
+The Gaelic College, where the Cabot Trail Writers Festival is held, offers modest but comfortable and attractive student-style (quad/single/double) accommodation for the budget-conscious or those who'd just like to sleep and eat a short walk from the festival events.
+You can purchase a Festival Package, which includes both a Weekend Pass and accommodation, or call Gail at 902.295.3411 or e-mail firstname.lastname@example.org to reserve a room directly.

 There are lots of places to stay in our community.
 However, it can be a little hard to find them.
 We’re not going to list all the places you can stay, because we’re not sure we know about all of them, and the last thing we want to do is leave someone off our list.
 Instead, we’re going to give you a few pointers for making sure you’re looking at a place that really is nearby, when you find one on the Internet or at your travel agent’s.